What is the best website platform for photographers to create their business site on?

-Look…here’s the thing most people won’t tell you…
+So look…here’s the honest truth, the thing most people won’t tell you…

-Your success as a photographer isn’t strictly tied to the platform you build your website on.
 In fact, we’ve seen great websites on a range of website platforms (and on the other side – we’ve seen some…not so great ones…also on a range of platforms).

 What matters most is that you are able to build the website you want, using the tools the platform has, and that enable you to achieve the results you are actually wanting.